WhySoShady/xm-notifyjs/readme.md

 // DO NOT EDIT UNLESS YOU KNOW WHAT YOU'RE DOING
 ```

+Step 4.
+Download the `dist` folder and move it to your src folder

 You should now be able to run the function `Notify()`.
 The parameters are (title, description, type)

 types = {'error', 'info', 'success'}